hedra-digital/ConTeXt-Snippets/README.md

 Execute `make`.

-Type the beginning of the `snippet`, eg: "ConTeXt-" or "mussum" and press tab, choose the `snippet`, press <enter>.
+Type the beginning of the `snippet`, eg: "ConTeXt-" or "start" and press tab, choose the `snippet`, press <enter>.

 ![](snippets.png)